AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ==========================================      ==========
-Cloud Type                                      Currently Transit GW can launched in AWS, Azure and GCP Gateway Name                                    A unique name to identify the Transit GW Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS
+Cloud Type                                      Currently Transit GW can launched in AWS, Azure and GCP Gateway Name                                    A unique name to identify the Transit GW Access Account Name                                    An `Aviatrix account <http://docs.aviatrix.com/HowTos/aviatrix_account.html#account>`_ that corresponds to an IAM role or account in AWS
 Region                                          One of the AWS regions VPC ID                                          The Transit VPC/VNet/VCN ID Public Subnet                                   The public subnet on which Transit GW instance is deployed Gateway Size                                    Transit GW `instance size <http://docs.aviatrix.com/HowTos/gateway.html#select-gateway-size>`_
-Allocate New EIP                                If selected, the Controller allocates a new EIP and associate it with the gateway instance.
-If not selected, the Controller looks for an allocated but unassociated EIP in the Transit GW account.
+Allocate New EIP                                If you select this option, the Controller allocates a new EIP and associate it with the gateway instance.
+If you do not select this option, the Controller looks for an allocated but unassociated EIP in the Transit GW account.
 Insane Mode Encryption                          If selected, Transit GW can peer and connect to Spoke with `Insane Mode Encryption <https://docs.aviatrix.com/HowTos/gateway.html#insane-mode-encryption>`_.
-Enable ActiveMesh Mode                          `ActiveMesh Mode <https://docs.aviatrix.com/HowTos/gateway.html?#activemesh-mode>`_ is recommended.
-Non ActiveMesh Mode is deprecated.
 Add/Edit Tags                                   `Additional AWS Tags <http://docs.aviatrix.com/HowTos/gateway.html#add-edit-tags>`_ for the Transit GW instance
-Learned CIDR Approval                            If this option is enabled, dynamically learned routes by the Aviatrix Transit Gateway from remote side requires explicit approval to be propagated to Spoke VPCs.
-Enable Transit FireNet Function                  This option is for Aviatrix Transit Gateway in Azure only.
-When this option is enabled, you can specify Spoke VNets to be inspected by firewall instances.
 ==========================================      ==========

 ..
 Warning:: When selecting Transit GW instance size, choose a t2 series for Proof of Concept (POC) or prototyping only.
 Transit GW of t2 series instance type has a random packet drop of 3% for packet size less than 150 bytes when interoperating with VGW.
 This packet drop does not apply to Spoke GW.